-- (1) In this Law "relevant activities" mean any of the following activities

-- (a) banking business;

-- (b) insurance business;

-- (c) fund management business;

-- (d) finance and leasing business;

-- (e) headquarters business;

-- (f) shipping business;

-- (g) holding company business;

-- (h) intellectual property holding business;

-- (i) distribution and service centre business.

-- (2) For the purposes of paragraph (1)(a), banking business does not include banking business carried on by a company which the Jersey Financial Services Commission is satisfied is registered under the Banking Business (Jersey) Law 1991 solely for business continuity and liable to pay a reduced annual fee accordingly under the Commission's published fees under Article 15 of the Financial Services Commission (Jersey) Law 1998.
+- (1) In this Law "relevant activities" mean any of the following activities - (a) banking business; - (b) insurance business; - (c) fund management business; - (d) finance and leasing business; - (e) headquarters business; - (f) shipping business; - (g) holding company business; - (h) intellectual property holding business; - (i) distribution and service centre business. - (2) For the purposes of paragraph (1)(a), banking business does not include banking business carried on by a company which the Jersey Financial Services Commission is satisfied is registered under the Banking Business (Jersey) Law 1991 solely for business continuity and liable to pay a reduced annual fee accordingly under the Commission's published fees under Article 15 of the Financial Services Commission (Jersey) Law 1998. - (3) For the purposes of paragraph (1) the following are not relevant activities - (a) business conducted by a collective investment fund (as defined in the Collective Investment Funds (Jersey) Law 1988); - (b) business conducted by a fund that would be a collective investment fund were it not for the offer of units in the fund not being considered to be an offer to the public (as construed in accordance with Article 3 of the Collective Investment Funds (Jersey) Law 1988).2

-4 Meaning of "core income-generating activities"2
+4 Meaning of "core income-generating activities"3